indexeddbshim/IndexedDBShim/README.md

 Node-only config:

 - __sysDatabaseBasePath__ - Base path for the `__sysdb__(.sqlite)` database
-    file; defaults to `__databaseBasePath` unless another value (including the empty string) is given; otherwise is the empty string
+    file; defaults to `databaseBasePath` unless another value (including the empty string) is given; otherwise is the empty string.
+The same path requirements as `databaseBasePath` (below) apply.
-- __databaseBasePath__ - Base path for user database files; defaults to the empty string
+- __databaseBasePath__ - Base path for user database files; defaults to the empty string (i.e., the current working directory).
+IndexedDBShim no longer depends on Node's `path` module, so this value is joined to the (escaped) database file name by plain string concatenation rather than by `path.join`.
+It should therefore be an __absolute, already-normalized
+    path__: `.`/`..` segments and repeated separators are not resolved or collapsed.
+A single trailing separator (`/` or `\`) is optional and is stripped before joining, and the base's separator style is reused (a backslash is used to join only when the base contains backslashes and no forward slashes, i.e., a Windows path); Node's `fs` and SQLite accept `/` on Windows regardless.
 - __deleteDatabaseFiles__ - Deletes physical database file upon
     `deleteDatabase` (instead of merely emptying).
 Defaults to `true`.
     Does not currently delete the database for tracking available